Estate gates, access and parking regulations

 In January 2019, residents were asked to vote on whether they agreed that weekend gate closures, involving the Angmering Lane gate and The Ridings gate, should be in place.
 Of 390 properties on the Estate, 231 valid votes were returned, giving a turnout of 59.2% of those eligible to vote.
 There were 145 votes in favour of gate closures and 86 against.

 The weekend gate closures therefore commenced in April 2019 with The Ridings gate being closed each Saturday from 8am to 6pm and the Angmering Lane gate being closed each Sunday from 8am to 6pm.

 Tamarisk Way gate

 This gate is permanently closed with access restricted to residents only.

 In 2012, voting slips went out to all households regarding preferred access arrangements through the Tamarisk Way gate.
-61% of the returned votes were in favour of a padlock and key option and as such this became the implemented scheme.
+61% of the returned votes were in favour of a padlock and key option which therefore became the implemented scheme.